AP college football poll

 read more

-a result of controversial voting practices related to the BCS, ESPN dropped
+season, as a result of controversial voting practices related to the BCS,

 its co-sponsorship of the football poll, leaving USA Today as the sole